-This homemade bacon jerky recipe is the best!
-Slightly sweet and a little salty it's made with maple syrup, brown sugar and soy sauce.
-I've included options to make maple bacon jerky, sriracha bacon jerky and smoked bacon jerky too.
+This is the best bacon jerky recipe!
+Slightly sweet and a little smoky it's made with maple syrup, brown sugar, and soy sauce.
 It's so easy to make and you can make this jerky in the oven, smoker or dehydrator.

 Why you will love this recipe:

 - The flavour!
-This maple bacon jerky is sweet yet salty and the combination of maple syrup, brown sugar and soy sauce blend perfectly to make the best jerky.
+This maple bacon jerky is slightly sweet, a little salty, and a little smoky.
+The combination of maple syrup, brown sugar and soy sauce blend perfectly to give it the best taste.

-- Even though it's homemade it's so quick and easy to make and only requires a few minutes of hands on time to prepare.
+- Even though this jerky is homemade it's so quick and easy to make and only requires a few minutes of hands on time to prepare.

 - You can make this jerky recipe in the oven, dehydrator or smoker and I've included directions for all three methods.

-- You can easily change the flavours of this jerky recipe to create versions like sriracha bacon jerky, bbq bacon jerky or spicy bacon jerky.
-I've included directions for all of these options later in the post.
+- You can easily change the flavours of this jerky to create different versions such as sriracha jerky, bbq jerky or spicy jerky.

-- Because you get to control the ingredients this jerky is healthier than most store bought bacon jerkies and is made without any refined sugar or preservatives.
+- Because you get to control the ingredients this jerky is healthier than most store bought bacon jerkies and is made without refined sugars or preservatives.

 Ingredients and substitutions:

 - Bacon - the key ingredient for this recipe.
-I recommend using thick sliced bacon if possible and sugar free, nitrate free bacon if you can find it.
+I recommend using thick-cut bacon or thickly-sliced bacon if possible, and sugar free, nitrate free bacon if you can find it.
 Otherwise any brand of bacon will do.

-- Maple syrup - to create the perfect maple bacon flavour!
-Maple syrup adds the perfect amount of sweetness to this recipe.
+- Maple syrup - to create the perfect maple bacon flavour while keeping this recipe refined sugar free.

-- Brown sugar - to help give the bacon jerky that perfect candied coating.
-You can use coconut sugar instead of brown sugar if you like.
+- Brown sugar - to help give the jerky that perfect candied coating.
+You can use coconut sugar instead of brown sugar if you want to keep this jerky recipe refined sugar free.
+You can also use dark brown sugar for a more bold, smokey flavour.

 - Soy sauce - to add the perfect amount of saltiness and unagi flavour.
 You can swap this for coconut aminos, tamari or gluten free soy sauce too.